 The maintenance program is planned for September 27, 2021 through October 18, 2021.
 This duration is based on recommendations that the maintenance period should last for about three weeks.
 If there are any changes in the duration of the program, customers will be notified.

 What is the "Water Distribution System Free Chlorine Maintenance Program?"

 This program is a temporary conversion from chloramine to free chlorine disinfection, and is a water industry routine maintenance measure designed to keep water mains clean and free of potentially harmful bacteria throughout the year.

 Can I drink the water during this maintenance program?

 The water will continue to meet Federal and State standards for safe drinking water during this program; however, customers may notice a difference in taste and/or smell.
-Each individual has his or her own sensitivity level to the taste and/or odor of free chlorine.
+Each individual has their own sensitivity level to the taste and/or odor of free chlorine.
 Many detect no change at all.
-The chlorine taste and smell during the first two weeks of the maintenance program is normal and poses no health risk.
+The chlorine taste and smell during the maintenance program is normal and poses no health risk.

 Why is the maintenance program being conducted?

 This is a planned treatment designed to provide additional protection to our customers against bacteria in the water supply.
 Many utilities using chloramine disinfection find it helpful to periodically switch to a free chlorine treatment program to help maintain system integrity.

 The program will include all customers of the Jupiter Utilities Water System.

 Yes, both forms of chlorine are safe for people and animals to drink, for cooking and bathing, watering the garden, and for all other common uses.
 However, precautions must be taken to remove or neutralize chloramines and free chlorine during the kidney dialysis processing, in the preparation of water for fish tanks and ponds, and for businesses requiring highly-treated water.